fmniloyuk/second_life/README.md

 A Leader board is required to display name/usemame/position of player, XP and earrings.

-## 13. Items already created working and or partl}, working
+## 13. Items already created working and or partly working
 Working ATM for cash out of payment with separate avatar account to handle deposits into Musie Stands Working HUD, with Conduct Button.
 Other Buttons need configuring
 Working Apprentice Baton with XP and EBC and default conducting animation  Working Maestro Baton with correct XP and EBC and three conducting animations